 Equity crowdfunding lets startups raise capital from numerous investors, typically via online platforms like SeedInvest or Wefunder.
 Instead of traditional fundraising from a handful of big investors, businesses now access a more expansive pool in return for equity.

-Why Rule 506(C) Reigns Supreme in Equity Crowdfunding
+Why Rule 506(c) Reigns Supreme in Equity Crowdfunding

-- No Fundraising Cap: Unlike other regulations with imposed limits, Rule 506(C) lets businesses raise limitless capital.
+- No Fundraising Cap: Unlike other regulations with imposed limits, Rule 506(c) lets businesses raise limitless capital.

 - General Solicitation Permitted: Companies can openly promote their investment opportunities, exponentially expanding the potential investor base.